AndreasChristensen89/resto-booking-system/README.md

     - Not currently implemented, however, the following is installed: pip install django-bootstrap-datepicker-plus
 - When logged in as user the pagination still thinks that all bookings are there, even though the user only has e.g. 1 booking, so it might show 3 pages to paginate
 - When calculating available seats the system assumes that closing time is on an full-hour mark.
 Does not calculate properly if e.g. 20:30 is the closing time
+- Booking error: I knew 29/11 was booked at 17:00 - tried to see available times for 40 guests on that day - 14:30 is marked as an available time, which means they have the booking until 17:30, which is too long.

 Fixed bugs